MrWolfZ/shaval/README.md

 - run performance tests

 - export two objects `validators` and `v` that contain all validators as properties
+- gracefully handle cycles
+- add `validatedFunction` function that takes input/output validator(s) and a function implementation and returns a function that validates its inputs/output
 - in `objectValidator` support symbol properties
 - support for async validators
 - omit certain error messages for production builds